-Many Americans associate March with Women’s History Month, but the tradition is still fairly new.
-This celebration started in Sonoma, California, in 1978 when a special task force put on a “Women’s History Week” to counteract the lack of women's history in the local school curriculum.
+Most Americans associate March with Women’s History Month, but the tradition is still fairly new.
+The celebration started in Sonoma County, California, in 1978 when a special task force put on a “Women’s History Week” to counteract the lack of women's history in the local school curriculum.
 By 1986, 14 states had extended the celebration to a month-long event, prompting Congress to make it official in 1987.
 Ever since, March has been observed as a period to recognize and honor the unique contributions and accomplishments of women.

-For anyone looking to support women-owned businesses this month, Amazon has a new hub page that makes it easy to find them on the site.
+For anyone looking to support women-owned businesses this month, Amazon has a hub page that makes it easy to find them on the site.
 Through the page, you can read stories and learn more about the women who run these companies and the products that they’ve developed.
-On the page, the items cover a range of categories, including food, beauty, kitchen tools, and games.
+On the page, the items cover a range of categories too, including food, beauty, kitchen tools, and games.

-Learn more about these women-owned businesses on Amazon through the new Women’s History Month hub page today.
+Learn more about these women-owned businesses on Amazon through the Women’s History Month hub page today.

 A version of this article was originally published in 2022; it has been updated for 2023.